hidny/MikeTsCubeCode/README.md

 ## Purpose of program

-* Find the number of distinct polycube shapes with the number of cube equal to 17, and then take it further.
+* Find the number of distinct polycube shapes with the number of cubes equal to 17, and then take it further.

 ## Plan: